SnowdogApps/magento2-frontools/README.md

 3. Run `yarn` or `npm install`
 4. Decide where you want to keep your config files.
 You can store them in Frontools `config` directory or in `dev/tools/frontools/config`.
-There is a `gulp setup` task to copy all sample config files from the `config` to `dev/tools/frontools/config` and create a convenient symlink `tools` in the project root.
+There is a `setup` task to copy all sample config files from the `config` to `dev/tools/frontools/config` and create a convenient symlink `tools` in the project root.
 If you want to keep config files inside frontools `config` dir, you have to handle this manually.
 5. Define your themes in `themes.json`.